utonium/terraform-talk/README.md

 For this example to work fully you'll need an Identity and Access Management (IAM) role configured in AWS.
 The role must be assumable by the user account you are using to access AWS.
 The `aws-provider.tf` file has blank fields for this role called `role_arn`.
+This role controls what Terraform can do, so it needs permissions added to it for anything you'd like to create.

 There are also blank fields, `access_key` and `secret_key`, that need to be populated with AWS access and secret keys for the user account that runs Terraform.

 As a matter of security, never commit files to the repository have the access and secret keys in them.
 A safer way to do this is using environment variables instead of defining